 How to Keep an Avocado from Turning Brown

-These four simple tricks can help keep your favorite taco-topping, guac-making, salad-boosting ingredient looking fresh, green, and ready to enhance almost any recipe.
+These simple tricks can help keep your favorite taco-topping, guac-making, salad-boosting ingredient looking fresh, green, and ready to enhance almost any recipe.

 Avocado is one of those ingredients that can take an average dish to a new, delicious level all on its own.
 From crisp salads to sizzling fajitas to your morning toast, almost anything can be enhanced by the creamy, green fruit (yep, it’s a fruit!).